The Widening Spell Of Leaves

 It was hard to keep myself aloof from the threadbare

 World walking on that road.
-After all,

 Even as they moved, the peasants, the herds of goats